swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 #### Giving Hosts Access to View Registration

-Often a workshop host will want to check in to see who's registered, manage the waitlist, email registrants, etc. You can set this up through Account Settings.
+Often a workshop host will want to check in to see who is registered, manage the waitlist, email registrants, etc. You can set this up through Account Settings.

 ![Eventbrite account settings](images/eventbrite_acctsettings.png)

 From here, select "Multi user access" from the options on the left.

-You'll see a list of all email addresses that have access to at least one of our events.
-If you're giving an existing user access to a new event, select "edit" next to their email address.
+You will see a list of all email addresses that have access to at least one of our events.
+If you are giving an existing user access to a new event, select "edit" next to their email address.
 Otherwise click the "Add Email Address" button at the bottom of the page.

 Enter the person's email address and give them access to their event only.